 Each academic unit and the library will establish a single, elected Unit Personnel Committee for the purpose of evaluating and voting on all promotion and tenure (as appropriate) cases originating in the Unit.
 This Unit Personnel Committee shall consider both tenure-track and non-tenure-track candidates.

-When electing members of the Unit Personnel Committee, all full-time Unit faculty are eligible to vote, with three exceptions: (1) departments heads or chairs (unless specifically allowed by the college/school policy document), (2) a faculty member who has received notification of non-reappointment or termination, and (3) visiting faculty members.
-If appropriate to the size of the department and consistent with detailed consideration of matters by the committee, a unit may, through its approved policies and procedures, designate that its Unit Personnel Committee shall include all eligible tenured and non-tenure track faculty.

-Fulltime unit faculty members at or above the rank of associate professor are eligible to serve on the Unit Personnel Committee, with three exceptions: (1) department heads or chairs, (2) a faculty member who has received notification of non-reappointment or termination, and (3) visiting faculty members.

 The Unit Personnel Committee must have at least one non-tenure-track member at the rank of associate professor or higher, if the unit has at least two non-tenure-track faculty eligible to serve.

 The Unit Personnel Committee considering any candidate for promotion and/or tenure must consist of not less than three eligible and voting members.
 In any case where a minimum of three Unit Personnel Committee members are not both eligible and intending to vote on any candidate, the Unit Personnel Committee chair, the Unit chair/head, and the Dean of the College/School shall, working together and with input from the candidate, select and secure one or more eligible members from within the unit.